-As part of the development of the prudential indicators, that themselves form part of the treasury management strategy, the Council must consider the affordability of its capital programme.

-In the past this programme has been financed by the use of capital resources such as receipts from asset sales and grants.
+- 1.10.1 As part of the development of the prudential indicators, that themselves form part of the treasury management strategy, the Council must consider the affordability of its capital programme. - 1.10.2 In the past this programme has been financed by the use of capital resources such as receipts from asset sales and grants.
 More recently the Council has also used receipts from the New Homes Bonus initiative.
-In which case, affordability of the programme is calculated by the lost revenue income from the possible investment of the resources.

-The authority to borrow up to £6m for the financing of capital expenditure is included in the current capital programme and the current prudential indicators.
-The report of the Head of Finance & Customer Services includes the continuation of that authority within the calculation of the indicators.
-If the Council is to borrow then the affordability of the capital programme must include an assessment of the cost of borrowing along with the loss of investment income from the use of capital resources held in cash.

-At this time the strategy permits the use of up to £3m of core cash for longer term investment of over one year where rates on longer term investments are at a premium.
-As detailed above, when considering a forward look, the income from investments of greater than one year is diminishing as the counterparties used by the Council are becoming less interested in longer term borrowing.
+In which case affordability of the programme is calculated by the lost revenue income from the possible investment of the resources. - 1.10.3 The authority to borrow up to £6m for the financing of capital expenditure is included in the current capital programme and the current prudential indicators.
+This report includes the continuation of that authority within the calculation of the indicators.
+If the Council is to borrow then the affordability of the capital programme must include an assessment of the cost of borrowing along with the loss of investment income from the use of capital resources held in cash. - 1.10.4 At this time the strategy permits the use of up to £3m of core cash for longer term investment of over one year where rates on longer term investments are at a premium.
+As detailed earlier in this report when considering a forward look, the income from investments of greater than one year is diminishing as the counterparties used by the Council are becoming less interested in longer term borrowing.
 During 2012/13 the return from the Council's investment of greater than one year was 2.85%, during 2013/14 a similar deal available at 1.1%.
 Call accounts currently return 0.4%.
 This means that the premium on investments of greater than one year will be 0.7% in future, compared to 2.45% currently.

-The current long term borrowing rate from the Public Works Loan Board given in the table at paragraph 1.8.1 is 3.88% for 25 years.
+- 1.10.5 The current long term borrowing rate from the Public Works Loan Board given in the table at paragraph 1.8.1 is 3.88% for 25 years.
 Were the Council to temporarily borrow the necessary resources from its own cash balances rather than complete a further one year investment it would save the equivalent of 2.78% of the amount borrowed.
-Consequently the affordability of the capital programme as set out in the prudential indicators accompanying this draft strategy has been calculated based upon the assumption that internal borrowing would occur initially.

-In future years, once the Council's commercial activities have provided evidence of being self-financing, the Council should consider the option of external borrowing.
+Consequently the affordability of the capital programme as set out in the prudential indicators accompanying this draft strategy has been calculated based upon the assumption that internal borrowing would occur initially. - 1.10.6 In future years, once the Council's commercial activities have provided evidence of being self-financing, the Council should consider the option of external borrowing.
 This should be considered at an appropriate time to ensure the Council takes advantage of low rates of interest before a significant upturn occurs.
-Considering the forecast above, a suitable time for a review would be during the development of the 2014/15 strategy.

-Should rates move quicker than the forecast predicts, the current and proposed strategies do allow the Head of Finance and Customer Services to take advantage of external borrowing before the 2014/15 review occurs.
+Considering the forecast given in paragraph 1.8.1 a suitable time for a review would be during the development of the 2014/15 strategy. - 1.10.7 Should rates move quicker than the forecast predicts, the current and proposed strategies do allow the Head of Finance and Customer Services to take advantage of external borrowing before the 2014/15 review occurs.

-Cash Flow Projection to 2015/16
+1.11 Cash Flow Projection to 2015/16